Docopedia/docopedia/README.md

 The projects tries to create a portal filled with crowdsourced documentation and articles of very high quality.

 ### Version
+0.6.0 (18/9)
+- Dynamic frontpage
+- New design of techpage
+- Comments on documents
+- New Major version of Froala wysiwyg editor
+- Changed code highlighting to Highlight.js-

 0.5.0 (25/8)
 - New pagewide design
 - Static frontpage